-The TISF will be located within the Protected Area of the KNPS (Figure 3-3), a flat area disturbed by previous construction activities and by current operational activities at the KNPS.
+The TISF will be located within the Security Protected Area (SPA) of the KNPS (Figure 3-3), a flat area disturbed by previous construction activities and by current operational activities at the KNPS.

-The Protected Area is a restricted area surrounding the reactor units to which only authorised personnel have access.
+The Security Protected Area is a restricted area surrounding the reactor units to which only authorised personnel have access.
+The SPA is distinct from the protected area status of Koeberg Nature Reserve in terms of the NEM:PAA.